-Labour Economics ECON 9004 Online OntarioLearn Email to a Friend OntarioLearn description: The objective of this course is to introduce a non-economics student to elementary theories concerning the functioning of the labour market.
+Labour Economics ECON 9004 Distance Learning Online OntarioLearn Email to a Friend OntarioLearn description: The objective of this course is to introduce a non-economics student to elementary theories concerning the functioning of the labour market.
 The focus of this course will be the developing of several practical and analytical tools to aid the students’ understanding of labour market operations.
 Students will be introduced to various concepts about an individual’s decision to work, the decision to retire or reduce the length of the work week.
 Then you will review the factors that influence the firm's decision to hire labour and determine the amount of labour to be hired given both a competitive and non-competitive labour market.
 The concept of non-competitive labour markets will be extended to include the influence of factors that are external to the labour market such as unions and government.
 The problems of and solutions to unemployment, discrimination and wage differentials will be discussed.
-Note(s) This is an online course delivered via OntarioLearn.
-Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
-Teacher support (via email) and technical support (via phone) will be available for this course.
+Note(s) Course Delivery Method: This is an online course delivered via OntarioLearn.
+Teacher support will be available via email, and technical support will be available via phone.
+Technical/Computer Requirements: Refer to the basic technology requirements for OntarioLearn online courses.
 Contact Information 416-415-5000, ext.
 6543 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, please use the contact information listed above.
+For more information about future offerings, use the contact information listed above.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.